These are the best places to travel this summer

 Best for foodies

-Virginia oysters are fast becoming a national obsession, and you can slurp them down at their point of origin all along the Chesapeake Bay shoreline – there are eight dedicated routes extolling the beloved mollusks.
-That said, the best place to experience oysters is the Northern Neck, a peninsula east of Fredericksburg, where latter-day oystering villages – including Irvington and Kilmarnock – are sprinkled across the genteel stream-crossed landscape.
+Virginia oysters are fast becoming a national obsession.
+Get a taste of them at their point of origin all along the Chesapeake Bay shoreline, where eight dedicated routes extol the beloved mollusks.
+That said, the best place to experience oysters is the Northern Neck, a peninsula east of Fredericksburg.
+Here, latter-day oystering villages – including Irvington and Kilmarnock – are sprinkled across the stream-crossed landscape.
 While oysters still support the economy, these villages also buzz with art galleries, trendy restaurants and freshly painted inns.

 Go to the source at Rappahannock Oyster Company, a mom-and-pop shop in Topping that ships its oysters nationwide.
-You can visit the oyster nursery, where babies (known as “spat”) grow in buckets, and dine plein air at Merroir restaurant, serving up the sweetest varieties of the local specialty.
+You can visit the oyster nursery, where babies (known as “spat”) grow in buckets, and dine al fresco at Merroir restaurant, serving up the sweetest varieties of the local specialty.
 Or try them at Hope and Glory Inn’s oyster bar in Irvington, which specializes in wine-and-oyster pairings.

-And oyster aren't just food around here: you'll find custom-designed jewelry in Kilmarnock made with oyster shells, historic workboats at the Reedville Fishermen’s Museum including the skipjack Claud W Somers, once used for oyster dreading in the bay and now offering sails June through October.
-And here’s a really interesting one – in Weems, you can even see the shells mixed with the plaster covering the entire vaulted interior of Historic Christ Church, dating from 1735.
+Explore the use of oysters in custom-designed jewelry in Kilmarnock and historic workboats at the Reedville Fishermen’s Museum including the skipjack Claud W Somers, once used for oyster dreading in the bay and now offering sails June through October.
+In Weems, you can even see the shells mixed with the plaster covering the entire vaulted interior of Historic Christ Church, dating from 1735.

-The clincher is the Wine and Oyster Festival, which takes place in Stratford Hall, typically in the fall, and features a score of local oyster growers (and chances to sample).
+Planning tip: The main event is the Wine and Oyster Festival, which brings the whole community together and takes place in Stratford Hall, typically in the fall, and features a score of local oyster growers (and chances to sample).

 A woman walking down the street in Old Town Alexandria, with spring trees in bloom